OWIS Logo

 What is Experiential Learning?

 Experiential learning is a form of learning that allows the student to connect with the material on a personal level and experience it for themselves.
-Teachers who practise experiential learning know that this educational model requires students to be curious and self-motivated, and also requires students to perform regular self-assessments.
-Hands-on learning is the anchor of this type of educational model, and most lessons will involve some type of skills-based learning or hands-on activity.
+Teachers who practise experiential learning know that this educational model requires students to be curious and self-motivated and also requires students to perform regular self-assessments.
+Hands-on learning, after all, is the anchor of this type of educational model, and most lessons will involve some type of skills-based learning or hands-on activity.

 Benefits of Experiential Learning